jekyll/jekyll/docs/_docs/step-by-step/05-includes.md

 ---
 layout: step
-title: 5.
-Includes
+title: Includes
+position: 5
 ---
-The site is coming along nicely however, there's no way to navigate between pages.
+The site is coming together however, there's no way to navigate between pages.
 Let's fix that.

-The navigation should be on each page so adding it to your layout is the right place to do this.
+Navigation should be on every page so adding it to your layout is the correct place to do this.
 Instead of adding it directly to the layout, let's use this as an opportunity to learn about includes.

 ## Include tag

-The `include` tag allows you to include content from another file stored an `_includes` folder.
-Includes are useful for having a single source for snippets of source code that repeat around the site or for improving the readability of the site.
+The `include` tag allows you to include content from another file stored in an `_includes` folder.
+Includes are useful for having a single source for source code that repeats around the site or for improving the readability.

 Navigation source code can get complex so sometimes it's nice to move it into an include.